 Our Annual Meeting will again be held in a virtual format to provide a safe and convenient experience for our stockholders.
 The Annual Meeting will be conducted via live webcast at 10:00 a.m.
-Eastern Daylight Time on Tuesday, March 22, 2022.
-Stockholders who held Common Stock as of the record date for the meeting can participate in the virtual Annual Meeting and ask questions about matters that are relevant to the items of business on the agenda.
+Eastern Daylight Time on Tuesday, March 23, 2023.
+Stockholders who held shares of Common Stock as of the record date for the Annual Meeting can participate in the virtual Annual Meeting and ask questions about matters that are relevant to the items of business on the agenda.

-To attend, participate in, vote, ask questions, and examine the list of stockholders during the virtual Annual Meeting, stockholders who held shares of Common Stock as of the close of business on the record date should visit www.virtualshareholdermeeting.com/CNXC2022 and enter the unique 16-digit control number that was included on the notice of internet availability, proxy card, or the instructions that accompanied your proxy materials.
-You are welcome to log in as early as 15 minutes before the start time of the Annual Meeting on March 22, 2022.
+To attend, participate in, vote, ask questions, and examine the list of stockholders during the virtual Annual Meeting, stockholders who held shares of Common Stock as of the close of business on the record date should visit www.virtualshareholdermeeting.com/CNXC2023 and enter the unique 16-digit control number that was included on the notice of internet availability, proxy card, or the instructions that accompanied your proxy materials.
+You are welcome to log in as early as 15 minutes before the start time of the Annual Meeting on March 23, 2023.